-It acknowledges that the UK has been an active and significant donor to Afghanistan – including through co-hosting a high-level pledging conference and using its presidency of the G7 to lead international discussions.
-However, it notes that UK funding has now fallen sharply following successive aid budget reductions and the unprecedented scale of ODA utilisation for housing refugees in the UK.
+This note acknowledges that the UK has been an active and significant donor to Afghanistan – including through co-hosting a high-level pledging conference and using its presidency of the G7 to lead international discussions.
+However, it finds that UK funding has now fallen sharply following successive aid budget reductions and the unprecedented scale of Official Development Assistance (ODA) utilisation for housing refugees in the UK.

 Proposed lines of inquiry